camptocamp/oerpscenario/Readme.txt

 Launch the test suite with :

+cd oerpsenario
 cucumber features --tag=@invoicing,@account

 Where "invoicing" and "account" are the desired tests scenario.
+You can add also an output format like :

+cucumber features --tag=@invoicing,@account --format=html >/tmp/result.html&&open  /tmp/result.html

-GUIDE LINES
+GUIDE LINES TO CONTRIBUTE
 ##############################################################################

 Be kind to follow the given instructions when writting tests scenario :) !

 Write a new test scenario:
 --------------------------

+TODO

 Tag:
 ----